-FEDERAL TAX BASIS DEPRECIATION 2004 REAL ESTATE ----- ---- LIFE ---------- LAND BUILDINGS ANNUAL RATE METHOD IN YEARS TAXES RATE ------ -------------- Victorville, California...... \$2,000,000 \$26,000,000 2.5% Straight-line 40 \$289,905 1.07%
+FEDERAL TAX BASIS DEPRECIATION 2004 REAL ESTATE -------------- LAND BUILDINGS ANNUAL RATE METHOD LIFE IN YEARS TAXES RATE ---- --- ------------Victorville, California..... \$2,000,000 \$26,000,000 2.5% Straight-line 40 \$289,905 1.07%

-Facility Expansion.
-We have also entered into a letter agreement with DVH pursuant to which, subject to certain conditions, we have agreed to fund up to \$20.0 million for the purpose of expanding our Desert Valley Facility.
-Subject to DVH providing us a development agreement, which it is not obligated to do, we have agreed to begin funding and DVH has agreed to begin drawing funds before February 28, 2006, in accordance with a disbursement schedule to be provided in the development agreement at the time of the first draw.
-Upon receipt and approval of the development agreement, DVH is obligated to pay us a fee in cash equal to 0.5% of the maximum amount that can be funded.
-This fee will be adjusted following the full and final funding of the expansion to a sum equal to 0.5% of the actual amount funded.
-Except for any adjustments to the fee that may result from funding less than the maximum amount, the fee is non-refundable.
+Expansion Commitment.
+We have also entered into a commitment letter with DVH pursuant to which, subject to certain conditions, we have agreed to fund up to \$20.0 million for the purpose of expanding our Desert Valley Facility.
+We have agreed to begin funding and DVH has agreed to begin drawing on the commitment amount before February 28, 2006, in accordance with a disbursement schedule to be provided in a definitive development agreement to be entered into between us and DVH at the time of the first draw.
+Upon receipt and approval of the development agreement, DVH is obligated to pay us a commitment fee in cash equal to 0.5% of the maximum commitment amount.
+This commitment fee will be adjusted following the full and final funding of the expansion to a sum equal to 0.5% of the actual amount funded.
+Except for any adjustments to the commitment fee that may result from funding less than the maximum commitment amount, the commitment fee is non-refundable.
 If DVH fails to provide a development agreement to us by February 28, 2006, we will have no further liability or obligation to provide the funding.
 The \$20.0 million expansion amount will be treated as a capital addition under the lease and, accordingly, as such expansion costs are funded, the annual rent payable under the lease will increase by an amount equal to the then-current lease rate multiplied by the amount of expansion cost incurred.
 Such additional rent will continue to be payable for the remaining term of the lease.
 For purposes of the repurchase options contained in the lease, the purchase price will be increased by the total cost of the addition.
-DVH is not obligated to present us with a development agreement, and, if it does not, we have no obligation to provide funding to DVH for the expansion.
 We will not generate any revenues from this transaction unless and until we and DVH execute a definitive development agreement and DVH begins drawing the committed funds.